mykelalvis/FATESRD/Other/war-of-ashes.md

 ## Battle Rituals

 A particular type of ritual, called_battle rituals_, are used to affect the priest's entire side of the conflict **before the actual conflict begins**.
-They work differently from general ritual: instead of creating temporary stunts, the priest uses the battle ritual to create magical situation aspects with free invocations.
+They work differently from general ritual: instead of creating temporary stunts, the priest uses the battle ritual to create magical situation aspects with [[free invocation]]s.
 Battle rituals' effects typically last until the end of the conflict scene.

 Battle rituals have a fixed difficulty of Fair (+2) to cast.

 Optional: If you are using the Roar Phase rules, battle rituals are used _only_ during the Roar phase and call on the power of its transcendent state.
 After the Roar phase, priests can still cast general rituals that provide temporary stunts for individual targets, but the time for roaring is passed.

 **Combat Fury:**The priest intercedes to the unit's god, asking to lend special strength and savagery in combat.
 Very similar to the Rage ritual below, but fine-tuned for the battlefield.
 Creates advantages like_Divine Savagery_,_Divine Wrath_, or_Divine Strength_.
-By spending a [[fate point]] or using a free invocation and invoking for effect, the targets of the ritual can also make one attack lethal (see_"Lethal Attacks"_).
+By spending a [[fate point]] or using a [[free invocation]] and invoking for effect, the targets of the ritual can also make one attack lethal (see_"Lethal Attacks"_).

 **Troop Movement**:A priest may ask the unit's god for assistance in moving them across the battlefield.
 Hopefully the god will move them in the intended direction.
 Creates advantages like _Pushed by a Divine Wind_,_A Burst of Speed_, or_Right Where They Should Be_.
-By spending a [[fate point]] or using a free invocation and invoking for effect, the targets can also move an extra zone for free.
+By spending a [[fate point]] or using a [[free invocation]] and invoking for effect, the targets can also move an extra zone for free.

 **O God Avoid Us, Seek Out Those We [[Fight]]**:This battle ritual is similar to the (Bad) Luck ritual above, but placing a temporary mild Divine Interest consequence on the enemy for the scene.
 Weapons miss, the sun glints off the enemy's armor, etc. Creates advantages like Ze_us Disapproves_,_How Could This Have Missed?_, or_Nope, Not Today_.
-By spending a [[fate point]] or using a free invocation and invoking for effect, force the next consequence that would result from an attack to be taken as a Divine Interest consequence.
+By spending a [[fate point]] or using a [[free invocation]] and invoking for effect, force the next consequence that would result from an attack to be taken as a Divine Interest consequence.

 **Our God [[Will]] Smite Them All!**:War priests use this ritual to whip troops into a frenzy for the scene.
 Creates advantages like_Smite, SMITE!_,_Our Blows Land True_, or _All At Once!_.
-By spending a [[fate point]] or using a free invocation and invoking for effect, the targets can also take one additional mild consequence before being taken out (useable only once per conflict per target).
+By spending a [[fate point]] or using a [[free invocation]] and invoking for effect, the targets can also take one additional mild consequence before being taken out (useable only once per conflict per target).
 After the conflict, the extra mild consequence remains until cleared normally.

 **We Are Legion!**:Battle priests use this ritual to bolster the focus and discipline of units for the scene, helping them through the often complex battlefield maneuvers required by commanders.
 Creates advantages like_Soldiers, Advance!_,_Form Up the Ranks!_, or_To Me, Brothers!_.
-By spending a [[fate point]] or using a free invocation and invoking for effect, the targets can also ignore adverse terrain aspects for all zones they move through this turn.
+By spending a [[fate point]] or using a [[free invocation]] and invoking for effect, the targets can also ignore adverse terrain aspects for all zones they move through this turn.
 In other words, these aspects cannot be invoked against them to oppose movement.

 ### Using skills:

 Chaka the shaman, in preparation for the upcoming battle, casts the ritual "Troop Movement" on his scout unit to help them make it through the dense forest and flank the enemy.
 Chaka's player rolls [+0+-] plus his [[Will]] (+2) versus the difficulty of Fair (+2), for a total of +1 (Average) and a success.
-The scouts can now use the aspect **_Stalking on Leopards' Feet_** with one free invocation.
+The scouts can now use the aspect **_Stalking on Leopards' Feet_** with one [[free invocation]].
 The group also gets one Divine Interest consequence for the use of magic.

 ### Using approaches and the Roar phase: